Larsen15o9/Bitcoin/One-click-Optimizations.md

 - Do not use MSI Afterburner.
 NiceHash QuickMiner has everything you need.
 MSI Afterburner can only mess with QuickMiner settings and results can be very unpredictable then.
 - Before using Optimize button, make sure you **did not set Force P0 for Cuda**.
 Memory overclocks will most likely be too high in that case and crash your PC.
 - Optimize was designed as an All-In-One solution.
 This means that you do **not need any** other tool/program but just NVIDIA drivers and NiceHash QuickMiner after you setup a freshly installed Windows 10.
+- Do not use OCTune or any other overclocking tool AND OPTIMIZE at the same time.
+If you have manual overclock settings (OCTune, MSI Afterburner) then choose OPTIMIZE - Manual.

 ## What can I expect from optimizations?
 We have gathered all data together and here is what you get in terms of speed, temperatures and consumption for some known popular cards: